 - Hard Link is similar to the soft link with a big difference.
 Hard Link uses inodes in order to link to the source file or folder as it exists in the provided location.
 A hard link can not be created in different file systems and partitions.

 ln Command Syntax

 The ln command has the following syntax.
-The default link type for the ln command is hard link.
+The default link type for the ln command is a hard link.

 ls OPTION SOURCE LINK